Rishabh-0707/RANDOM-NAME-GENERATOR/README.md

 # Random Name Generator

 A simple and intuitive web application that generates random names based on different origins and preferences.
-The application allows users to generate both first names and last names from various cultural backgrounds.
+The application allows users to generate both first names and last names(which are completely random)from various cultural backgrounds.

 ## Features